haider8645/trac_ik/trac_ik_kinematics/README.md

 This package provides is a MoveIt! kinematics plugin that replaces the KDL IK solver with the TRAC-IK solver.
 Currently mimic joints are *not* supported.

-###As of v1.4.3, this package is part of the ROS Indigo/Jade binaries: `sudo apt-get install ros-jade-trac-ik-kinematics-plugin`

 Dependencies:

 - Go to https://nlopt.readthedocs.io/en/latest/ and download the latest version for nlopt.
 (Alternative: apt-get install libnlopt-dev)